 - Follow the wizard.

-Blank Template - This is a blank solution based on the Microsoft template, but with the Telerik components added (NuGet package reference, assets, service, the TelerikRootComponent).
+Blank - This is a blank solution based on the Microsoft template, but with added Telerik components (NuGet package reference, assets, service, the TelerikRootComponent).

-CRUD, Form, Chart Template - A small app that showcases the Telerik Grid, Chart and forms validation.
-The grid also uses a basic CRUD service which is a common pattern for data updates in a real application.
+CRUD, Form, Chart - A small app that showcases the Telerik Grid, Chart, and forms validation.
+The grid also uses a basic CRUD service—a common pattern for data updates in real applications.

-Dashboard Template- A basic dashboard layout that uses the TileLayout component for customizable dashboards and showcases several ways individual blocks (tiles) can fetch data.
+Dashboard - A basic dashboard layout that uses the TileLayout component for customizable dashboards and showcases several ways individual blocks (tiles) can fetch data.

 - Getting Started with Client-side apps